 The professional mover times above are based on 2-4 professional movers.
 You can get close to this same timeline on moving day if you have 4-6 people helping you move and everything is packed and ready to go on moving day.

 When moving on your own, consider the following time-altering factors:

 You made it to the final step!
 Unpacking is hard to predict because some people are okay living with boxes for weeks or months at a time.
-In general, it should take about half the time to unpack as it takes to pack, so long as you know where everything goes.
-Unpack the essentials first.
-Then, take your time and enjoy your new home!
+In general, it should take about the same amount of time to unpack as it does to pack.

 What to expect when moving to a new apartment?